 The common house spider is the most commonly found.
 This type of spider is found worldwide, and there are believed to be more than 3,000 types of these spiders.

-These types of Spiders fin Louisiana typically grow up to a half-inch long and have dark brown markings on their back.
+These Spiders in Louisiana typically grow up to a half-inch long and have dark brown markings on their back.

-They are often found hiding out near windows, where they wait for insects to fly by and then quickly grab them with their front legs.
+They are often found hiding near windows, waiting for insects to fly by, and quickly grabbing them with their front legs.

-The females also tend to lay eggs near windows, so watching a small egg sac that will appear at the end of summer or fall is important.
+Females also tend to lay eggs near windows, so watching for a small egg sac that will appear at the end of summer or fall is important.

 23. Southern House Spider